madebykind/madebykind-v3/content/work/rewilding-britain.md

   text: "In my opinion, rewilding is the greatest hope we have for a sustainable, biodiverse and fair future."
   person: mat
 impact:
-  text: Since we relaunched Rewinding Britain’s website in 2021, they have grown the rewilding movement in the UK from relative obscurity to national recognition.
+  text: Since we relaunched Rewilding Britain’s website in 2021, they have grown the rewilding movement in the UK from relative obscurity to national recognition.
   stats:
     - 149-percent
     - 988-projects